samsquire/esoteric-knowledge/README.md

 # O

-Turn around a single point in the middle, all the way round.
+**Decision making** Turn around a single point in the middle, all the way round.

 # L

-Head talk to feet and to those directly responsible (See Learn)
+**Orders given** Head talk to feet and to those directly responsible (See Learn)

 # V

+**Report back** Heads tell someone in their feet under their authority and they Report back up between people back to a head of lower authority.

 # P

+**Action** Communication goes from head to foot and then circles around someone who has lower authority than the original head.